Skip to content

 What is the Professional Certificate in Trade Mark Practice (PCTMP)?

 The Professional Certificate in Trade Mark Practice (“PCTMP”) is the final vocation course and assessment for trainee registered trade mark and designs attorneys.
-As confirmed above, the PCTMP is a part time course and is assessed by oral and written examinations.
+The PCTMP is a part time course and is assessed by oral and written examinations.

 It is important to note that it is a “Professional Certificate” rather than a “Post Graduate Certificate”.
 The course has been designed to help you to develop practical skills alongside work in the office.
 The use of a professional certificate as a learning and assessment framework is deliberate.
 A Professional Certificate focuses on the development of knowledge, understanding and skills in professional and work-based practice.
 For example, you will see that there are assessments in Advocacy before the Registry, Searching and Clearance Reports, and Interviewing and Advising.
 These are the practical skills used by trade mark attorneys on a daily basis.
 The course seeks to develop case analysis and problem problem-solving skills, as well as the ability to evaluate evidence, arguments and assumptions in order to reach sound judgements.
 The ability to communicate with clients effectively, both orally and in writing, is central to the teaching and assessment strategy.